-In order to raise awareness for the UK’s first national Swift Awareness Week (16th – 23rd June 2018), colleagues from GRAHAM were filmed for a short national news feature to promote the company’s work in helping to protect the under-threat species.
+In order to raise awareness for the UK’s first national Swift Awareness Week (16th – 23rd June 2018), our team was filmed for a short national news feature to promote the company’s work in helping to protect the under-threat species.

-As part of the feature, GRAHAM promoted its work with Belfast Health and Social Care Trust at the Acute Metal Health Inpatient Facility within the grounds of Belfast City Hospital.
+As part of the feature, we promoted our work with Belfast Health and Social Care Trust at the Acute Mental Health Inpatient Centre within the grounds of Belfast City Hospital.

 Both the Trust and GRAHAM are working together with RSPB NI to give swifts a home, as Pledge for Nature Partners.

-Belfast’s Acute Mental Health Inpatient Facility is being built with swifts in mind.
+Belfast’s Acute Mental Health Inpatient Centre is being built with swifts in mind.
 The GRAHAM-Bam site is fighting the lack of suitable habitat in modern buildings, through the installation of ‘swift bricks’.

 “Older buildings have cracks and crevices that swifts used to live in and unfortunately, as building standards have improved, those cracks and crevices have gone so we are replacing them with a swift brick.”